 Payment Proportion

-Delivery of the Contracted Capacity at a Site(s) / Group (assessed against each of the metrics set out at paragraph 9 of Schedule 1) of equal to or greater than the target delivery threshold set out in Part E of this Schedule 2, the Delivery Target Threshold (DTT ) is awarded the Utilisation Payment "at rate" (i.e. the payment % will equate to the delivery %), provided that delivery over the required level of Contracted Capacity will be paid up to a maximum Payable Over-delivery (PO) of the Contracted Capacity as set out in Part E of this Schedule 2.
-A deduction from full payment of will be made based on the rules below for delivery of less than target delivery threshold of Contracted Capacity.
+Delivery of the Contracted Capacity at a Site(s) / Group of equal to or greater than the target delivery threshold set out in Part E of this Schedule 2 (the Delivery Target Threshold (DTT )) is awarded the Utilisation Payment "at rate" (i.e. the payment % will equate to the delivery %), provided that delivery over the required level of Contracted Capacity will be paid up to a maximum Payable Over-delivery (PO) of the Contracted Capacity as set out in Part E of this Schedule 2.
+A deduction from full payment of will be made based on the rules below for delivery of less than the Delivery Target Threshold of Contracted Capacity.

 The Delivery Proportion (DPs, j) is defined as the ratio of actual MW delivery (calculated from the baseline set out in Part D of this Schedule 2) to Contracted Capacity.
 This ratio is a value that represents a percentage and is rounded to two significant figures to ensure it represents a whole percentage.